dogecoinfoundation/dogecoin.com/content/dogepedia/articles/how-can-my-business-accept-dogecoin.md

 ***

-*Dogecoin and the Dogecoin Foundation is not affiliated with the companies mentioned in this article.*
+*Dogecoin and the Dogecoin Foundation are not affiliated with the companies mentioned in this article.*